ahawkrpg/foundry_resources/Foundry learning.md

 # Foundry VTT Player 'Training' 1

-Step 1: Get a drink
+1. Get a drink
+2. Login and look at the learning resources and aims sections, watch the video etc
+3. You can look at the checklist as you go through, after or ignore it

 ## How to login